 Arrange for the athlete to talk to or meet up with athletes experiencing the same injury problems.
 It offers them a chance to understand they are not the only ones in that situation.
 Isolated athletes struggle, so by building a team around you, you benefit from having a wealth of different experiences in your armoury.

 Injury happens.
 But by helping athletes to perceive their negative situations in a more positive way (even looking at the upsides of injury can help), we can help them avoid and recover from injury more effectively.
 The challenge for all athletes when injured, is can they be the best injured athlete possible.

-We have lots more blogs on sports psychology for football available on our guide page or to find out about our sports psychology coaching, click the image below.
+We have lots more blogs on sport psychology for football available on our guide page or to find out about our sports psychology coaching, click the image below.